-- 1. Navigate to https://github.com/ and click "Sign Up" in the upper right-hand corner of the page. - 2.
+- 1. Navigate to https://github.com/ and click the green "Sign Up for GitHub" button in the center of the page. - 2.
 Enter your Williams email address and click continue.
 Create a password and click continue. - 3.
 Create a username and click continue.
 Follow other steps to verify your account. - 4.
 Open your Williams email to get the verification code.
 Enter this to verify your account. - 5.
 At the very last step, click "Continue for Free".